adamkocsis/Rcourse/2_Advanced_Beginner/02_types_and_variables/index.md

 parent: Level 2 - Advanced Beginner
 ---

-Material related to types and variables.
+# Types and Variables

+This section will go through the basics of types and operators.